 Journalism & Media Studies Minor

-See the undergraduate catalog for program requirements and courses.
+Please see the UMass Lowell online Undergraduate Catalog for program requirements and courses.

 Faculty & Contact Information

 - Wael Kamal, Director of Journalism and Media Studies and Lecturer

 - Julie Nash, Associate Dean of FAHSS and Associate Professor English

 - Whitley R.P Kaufman, Chair and Professor of Philosophy and Global Studies